mdsosnkowski/Terraform/AWS-Terraform/Project-4-Destroy-GitHubAction-Build/README.md

 ### Example: `destroy.yml` workflow

+…the destroy workflow only runs when you manually trigger it.
+Here’s how to do that in GitHub:

+Go to your GitHub repo.

+Click the Actions tab.

+On the left-hand side, you’ll see a list of workflows (your “Terraform CI Pipeline” and the new “Terraform Destroy Pipeline”).

+Select Terraform Destroy Pipeline.

+On the right, you’ll see a “Run workflow” button (green).

+Click it → GitHub spins up the job and runs terraform destroy -auto-approve with your AWS credentials.

 You can add a `destroy.yml` workflow that you trigger from the GitHub Actions UI (`workflow_dispatch`):

 ```yaml